Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Introduction

 \paragraph{Generalized Extremal Surface.} A surface $X$ is generalized extremal if the generalized expansions of the two null orthogonal congruences fired from it both vanish:

 \paragraph{Generalized Marginally Trapped Surface.} A surface is generalized marginal if the generalized expansion of the two null orthogonal congruences fired from $\mu$ satisfy:

-\paragraph{Generalized Minimar Surface.} A generalized marginal surface $\mu$ will be called a generalized minimar surface if it additionally satisfies the following criteria: \begin{enumerate} \item $\mu$ is homologous to $B$, and there exists a Cauchy slice $\Sigma_{min}[\mu]$ of $O_{W}^{f}[\mu]$ on which $\mu$ is a minimal Wald entropy surface homologous to $B$. \item There exists a choice of normalization for $l^{a}$ such that $\nabla_{k}\Theta_{l}=k^{a}\nabla_{a}\Theta_{l}\leq0$ on $\mu$, with equality allowed only if $\Theta_{l}=0$ everywhere on $\mu$. \end{enumerate}
+\paragraph{Generalized Minimar Surface.} A generalized marginal surface $\mu$ will be called a generalized minimar surface if it additionally satisfies the following criteria: \begin{enumerate} \item $\mu$ is homologous to $B$ (a entire connected component of the CFT at one time), and there exists a Cauchy slice $\Sigma_{min}[\mu]$ of the outer wedge $O_{W}^{f}[\mu]$ on which $\mu$ is a minimal Wald entropy surface homologous to $B$. \item There exists a choice of normalization for $l^{a}$ such that $\nabla_{k}\Theta_{l}=k^{a}\nabla_{a}\Theta_{l}\leq0$ on $\mu$, with equality allowed only if $\Theta_{l}=0$ everywhere on $\mu$. \end{enumerate}